Statistics of Lagrangian Trajectories in a Rotating Turbulent Flow

-We begin by addressing the question of how the reorganisation of the flow, in the presence of a Coriolis force, influences the trajectories of tracers, which sample the phase space of the flow uniformly.
-We therefore introduce $N_p = 10^6$ tracer particles, in such a statistically steady flow, whose trajectories ${\bf r}_p$ obey the standard dynamics:
+We begin by addressing the question of how the reorganization of the flow, in the presence of a Coriolis force, influences the trajectories of tracers, which sample the phase space of the flow uniformly. {We therefore seed, randomly and homogeneously, our flow, once it has reached a statistically stationary state, with $N_p = 10^6$ tracer particles with initial velocities identical to the velocity of the fluid at particle position.
+The dynamics of a single tracer, with a trajectory ${\bf r}_p$, is given by:}

 Numerically, we use a trilinear interpolation scheme to obtain the fluid velocity ${\bf u}({\bf r}_p)$ at particles positions, since these are typically off-grid.

 For such steady states in the presence of rotation, as the Rossby number decreases, the emergence of strong coherent cyclonic vortices---due to enhanced stretching of cyclonic vortices and destabilization of anti-cyclonic vortices---leads to an increased positive skewness in the probability distribution function (pdf) of the vorticity component $\omega_z$ in the direction $z$ of the axis of rotation.
 In Fig.~\ref{fig:omega_pdf} we show this distribution function, measured along the Lagrangian trajectories of the particles, for different values of $Ro$.
 Our observation, that the pdf becomes increasing skewed, is consistent with that seen in experiments of rotating flows, such as by Morize, {\it et al.}~\cite{Morize_2005}.
 Furthermore, these distributions show an exponential tail and peak (Fig.~\ref{fig:omega_pdf}, inset) at mildly negative values of $\omega_z$ (with decreasing $Ro$) ensuring an overall positive skewness for $Ro \ll 1$.